fmillion-mnsu/cs406-f25/G_ASSIGN1.md

 **Document**: Can you identify at least one PACKET_IN and one FLOW_MOD message?
 What information do they contain?

+> [!TIP]
+> `tshark` is a command line version of Wireshark, a popular packet analysis and capture tool.
+You can also write your capture to a file and then download and open that file in the full graphical Wireshark application.
+This is left as an exercise to you, but as a hint, you can use the VS Code interface to download the capture file to your PC.

 ## Deliverables

 Your team should maintain a sprint journal containing: